audiolabs/APSRR-2016/Ssenyonga-Huang/report.md

 ### Installation

 Bash script was developed for OS X, so would be recommended.

-Would recommend at least MATLAB_R2012b mainly because of audioread.
+Would also recommend at least MATLAB_R2012b mainly because of audioread.

 ### Download Dataset and preprocess data